vishwanath1306/CEGLUG-TASK-2/README.md

 Convert it to <b>t for true, f for false</b>.</li>
 </ol>

-<h4>Once cleaned the data must be neatly organised in a file data.csv</h4>
+<h4>Once cleaned the data must be neatly organised in a file data.csv.
+It must be organised
+in the format ID,Name,Price,Rotten</h4>

 <h5>BONUS: Try to plot a line graph between price of fruit and ID of the fruit using MatPlotLib library</h5>